Skip to main content

 type: sql

-sql: SELECT * FROM my_source # Implicitly uses the source
+sql: SELECT * FROM my_source

 type: sql

-sql: SELECT * FROM transform_1
+sql: SELECT id, data FROM filtered

 Primary Keys